BugFix7077/BugFix7077/README.md

 - ⚙️ Whole package of design resources and development tools.
 - 🌍 Internationalization support for dozens of languages.
 - 🎨 Powerful theme customization based on CSS-in-JS.
+- 🎯 Analyze your requirements in-depth and build tailored, optimized solutions.
+- 🎯 Well-structured code to keep your application fast and reliable.
+- 🎯 Thorough testing to eliminate issues before deployment.
+- 🎯 Don’t just build for today—I create solutions that scale with your business.

 ## 🖥 Environment Support